 During the week at Kwapa you will do a sleep-out where we load the bare minimum and head out by boat or mokoro to a remote island and set up a sleep-out fly-camp where we sleep under the stars for the night.
 We return to camp before lunch the following day.

 This morning you will be returned to the Maun airport for the light aircraft flight to Kasane, where you will cross the border and then the river to arrive in Zambia.
-You will be transferred from the border, about an hour by road, to your final safari camp on the banks of the Zambezi River upstream from the Victoria Falls.
+You will be transferred from the border, about an hour by road, to your final safari camp on the banks of the Zambezi River upstream from the Victoria Falls, Chundukwa River Lodge.
 This afternoon you may choose to head out with the camp’s guide on a sunset boat cruise to spot wildlife along the river banks or relax in your room or by the pool.
-Overnight at Chundukwa River Lodge.

 Falls Visit & White Water Rafting